 Less than 10 years

-If you equipment is less than 10 years old it is usually worth fighting to keep the system going.
+If your equipment is less than 10 years old, it is usually worth fighting to keep the system going.
 There are two exceptions both of which we will go into further detail below.
-If you system requires a major repair or your system is still a Freon (R22) system, you should replace your system.
+If your system requires a major repair or your system is still a Freon (R22) system, you should replace your system.
 Simply put, if you have a R22 and a medium or greater repair, many parts for R22 systems are no longer available and an appropriate repair for your system may not even be possible.
 However, R410a uses more durable parts making them much better at absorbing and releasing heat.

 Over 10 years

 The average life span for properly installed and maintained heat pumps in this area is 12-15 years.
-As experts of more than 20 years, we’ve seen anything from entry-level equipment, poorly installed, last less than a year.
-We have also seen lightly used and well maintained heat pumps in use for up to 30 years.
-If it is over 10 years old, it is worth looking into a heat pump repair.
+As experts of more than 20 years, we’ve seen anything from entry-level equipment, poorly installed last less than a year to lightly used but well-maintained heat pumps in use for up to 30 years.
+If your system is over 10 years old, it is worth looking into a heat pump repair.
 It is much more likely that you will need a major repair and have to replace your equipment.
-Having an estimate at this point can help you budget for the replacement.
+Simply having a heat pump estimate can help you budget for the replacement.
 We would recommend a replacement for any system with a major repair and most systems with medium repairs.

 Over 15 years

 If your heat pump is over 15 years old, consider yourself lucky.
 You have outlived the average life expectancy!
 At this point, it is worth seriously considering replacement even with a minor repair.
 We will also strongly recommend a full system replacement on any medium and major repairs.